Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 	-   increased Large Charm chance to roll +% to damage type was decreased from 400% to 200%

-## Cain's wisdom changes
+## Cain’s wisdom changes

--   The main reason of introducing this item was to give a significant single player experience boost at high levels, in its current form it's too much of a balance change - I've decided to remove +1 to all skills, 10-15% increased life and 10-15% increased mana, but the XP boost now rolls 150-200%.
-The recipe to create this item stays the same and it's still limited to 1.
+-   The main reason of introducing this item was to give a significant single player experience boost at high levels, in its current form it’s too much of a balance change - I’ve decided to remove +1 to all skills, 10-15% increased life and 10-15% increased mana, but the XP boost now rolls 150-200%.
+The recipe to create this item stays the same and it’s still limited to 1.

--   Can't be corrupted by Tainted Worldstone Shard or regular Worldstone Shard anymore
+-   Can’t be corrupted by Tainted Worldstone Shard or regular Worldstone Shard anymore

 # Changes from Version 1.0.0